SB0519/WIndow-11-AME/Readme.md

    (Powershell will popup once it closes you can close the extra command prompt window.)
 9. Set the permissions as usual with the original script and reboot.
 10. Boot into Linux and run 11s.sh once done reboot and test what apps work.

+Warning you will see signs of Windows updating but nothing to be worried about, its mainly store apps and Windows defender nothing serious relelating to the core system components and many of these apps will be uninstalled anyways but investigate in the future.